sergio-santiago/ai-whatsapp-integration/README.md

-# Chatbot WhatsApp con AI21
-# AI WhatsApp Integration
+# AI21 WhatsApp Chatbot Integration

 A Node.js application that integrates AI21 Studio with WhatsApp Business API to provide AI-powered responses to WhatsApp messages.